almarpa/FreeWeather/README.md

 # FreeWeather
 Android application to consult the weather forecast developed for an end-of-degree project.
 Predictions are obtained from AEMET's API.
-If you are interested in how it looks, there are some screenshoots in Issues section.

 ![Hourly/Daily Prediction](https://github.com/almarpa/FreeWeather/assets/38918727/520107f7-c45a-41a9-9272-1d1e16517a08)
 ![Navigation Drawer Menu](https://user-images.githubusercontent.com/38918727/65866845-d1ad8700-e375-11e9-8e2d-b0d884bcac96.jpg)